buerokratt/Buerokratt-onboarding/README.md

 Bürokratt is being developed on the basis of open development.
 You can [read more about it from here](https://medium.com/digiriik/why-b%C3%BCrokratt-chose-the-model-of-open-development-fd20d32a04b).
 In short - no private repos, no private planning, no private nothing.
 The code committed by developers ends up straight at public GitHub repos and the moment we see it, everyone else sees it as well.

 Everything starts from https://github.com/buerokratt.
-All of project can be found from https://github.com/orgs/buerokratt/projects and repos from https://github.com/orgs/buerokratt/repositories.
+All of our project can be found from https://github.com/orgs/buerokratt/projects and repos from https://github.com/orgs/buerokratt/repositories.

 ### Procurements and partners